Mike Agostini

 Michael George Raymond Agostini (23 January 1935 – 12 May 2016) was a Trinidadian track and field athlete.
 He was the first athlete from his country to win a gold medal at what is now known as the Commonwealth Games, when he won the 100 yards final in Vancouver, British Columbia, Canada, on 31 July 1954.

 Early life

 Michael Agostini was born on 23 January 1935 at Port-of-Spain, Trinidad.
+He was of Corsican, according to other sources of Portuguese and Italian descent.
 His family had interests in sports: his father played football, his mother played hockey, and all his siblings participated in football and athletics events at St. Mary's College, where they studied.